mlittl/dev.na.bambora.com/source/docs/references/payment_SDKs/index.md

 ---

 # Overview
 Our SDKs wrap our RESTful APIs.
-Our server and mobile SDKs make it easy for you to use our RESTful APIs in a range of languages: C#, Java, PHP, and Python.
+Our server SDKs make it easy for you to use our RESTful APIs in a range of languages: C#, Java, PHP, and Python.
 Our browser SDK, Custom Checkout, limits the scope of your PCI compliance to PCI SAQ-A.

 ## Server SDK